Terminal-2 icon

 The POS app either handles the eligibility check locally or through the TFS provider, and informs your store staff of the result.

-If the purchase qualifies for TFS, you make a payment request with a reference to the card acquisition, and include the taxfree.indicator flag set to true.
+If the purchase qualifies for TFS, you make a payment request with the taxfree.indicator flag set to true.
+Include a reference to the card acquisition if you have acquired the card details in Step 1.

-If the purchase does not qualify for TFS, you omit taxfree.indicator or set it to false.
+If the purchase does not qualify for TFS or the shopper did not give their consent, you omit taxfree.indicator or set it to false.

 1. Make a PaymentRequest with: